Univision Case Study

 The result was a re-imagined and updated version of their 30-year-old logo and a brand story that focused on using their scale and influence to be the No. 1 brand representing and serving the full spectrum of what it means to be Hispanic in America today.

-Kicking off a new era at Univision as the "Hispanic Heartbeat of America," the new brand identity celebrates the company's history while reinforcing its commitment to growth and innovation.
-Since the 2012 launch of the evolved Univision identity, the network increased its audience by 4% during the November 2012 sweeps, and posted year-over-year increases across all the key demographics.
+Univision kicked off a new era as the "Hispanic Heartbeat of America," launching a new brand identity symbolized by the introduction of a new logo.
+The new and improved brand celebrated the company's history while reinforcing its commitment to growth and innovation.
+Following the identity launch in October 2012, the network increased its audience by 4% during the November 2012 sweeps, and posted year-over-year increases across all the key demographics.